kedamaster/frontaz/README.md

 Code Editor: Developers typically use a code editor, such as Visual Studio Code, Sublime Text, or Atom, to write, edit, and manage the frontend code.

+Tailwind: Tailwind CSS is a utility-first CSS framework that streamlines web development by providing a set of pre-designed utility classes.Tailwind’s approach shifts focus from traditional CSS components to functional classes, empowering developers to efficiently build responsive and visually appealing interfaces with minimal effort.

 This module is in github. `dependencies`:

 ```